Self-Assessment

 How We Built This Assessment

 This assessment is inspired by the Utrecht Work Engagement Scale (UWES-9) developed by Schaufeli and Bakker.
-We created original questions that measure the same three constructs while respecting intellectual property.
+All 9 items are independently written to measure the same three constructs using original wording.

 Our items capture: